Everything Good Will Come: Significance

 The significance of Everything Good Will Come lies within the historical perspective Sefi Atta uses to look at her character's life.
-By being based in a true Nigerian culture and political atmosphere, this fictional story has relevance to the time period in which it is set.
-This relation between fact and fiction gives the reader insight to how likely and the effect politics could play a role within each character's life.
+By being based in a true Nigerian culture and political atmosphere, this fictional story has relevance for the time period in which it is set.
+This relation between fact and fiction gives the reader insight into how likely the story is and the effect politics plays within each character's life.
 Although the focus is on the middle and upper classes, the unsettled government of the 1970s through 1990s is still well represented.
-The history of this novel follows Nigeria through a civil war and into the Second and Third Republic, all times of different political powers but connected through the character's lives.
+The history of this novel follows Nigeria through a civil war and into the Second and Third Republic, all times of different political powers but connected through the characters' lives.

 The author also has credibility for writing about this time period because much of her life experiences paralleled those of Enitan.
-Born in 1964, Sefi Atta was only seven years in 1971 when the novel begins.
+Born in 1964, Sefi Atta was only seven years old in 1971 when the novel begins.
 Her childlike perspective of this time is seen in the novel by having Enitan's character at a similar age, aligning Sefi and Enitan's ages and developing their perception as the novel progresses.
 Both women also receive their education abroad in England and then return to their native homes.
 Although their majors differ, Enitan and Sefi's perspectives of being a Nigerian abroad would be quite similar by experiencing the same "culture shock."
 In an interview with Ike Anya, Sefi even acknowledges similar characters in her own life, stating "every Nigerian knows a Sheri."
 She also recalls experiencing similar situations such as dealing with her mother's traditional belief that "women must fulfill their duties as wives and mothers, no excuses," a viewpoint that conflicted with not only her own but Enitan's as well.
-The parallels between the Sefi's and Enitan's lives allow the novel to have a realistic foundation and give accurate insight to the history and culture of this time period.
+The parallels between Sefi's and Enitan's lives allow the novel to have a realistic foundation and give accurate insight to the history and culture of this time period.